tsusanto/gt/_posts/2025-08-21-ground-beef-japanese-curry.md

   <figcaption>Huge screen and very comfortable interior</figcaption>
 </figure>

-We were taking a walk around our neighborhood one evening and we saw a big tractor just parked there and no one else was around.
-Lots of new housing are being built around us and this tractor was just left there by the builders.
-I love it that G and I can find fun in many things.
-We took the opportunity to take turns to climb into the tractor and take pictures.
-The sunset light was beautiful and I have very fond memories being silly with G.
+One evening, while walking around our neighborhood, we came across a big tractor parked with no one else around.
+With all the new housing being built nearby, it had been left there by the builders.
+I love that G and I can find fun in the simplest things — we took turns climbing into the tractor and snapping pictures.
+The sunset light was beautiful, and I have such fond memories of being silly with G that evening.

 <figure>
   <a href="#"><img src="{{ '/images/tractor.jpg' | absolute_url }}" alt=""></a>